Mahaboobsab/Swift-UI-QA/README.md

 **🟦 1.
 Boxed Type in SwiftUI**

-SwiftUI prefers value types like @State, @Binding, and @ObservedObject, but sometimes you need to share mutable state across views.
+SwiftUI prefers value types like **@State, @Binding, and @ObservedObject**, but sometimes you need to share mutable state across views.
 Here's where a boxed type (usually a class) helps.

 ```swift